-- Like all baked goods made with Swerve, or other sugar alcohols, they need to cool before serving, or they will crumble.
+- Like all baked goods made with allulose or sugar alcohols, they need to cool before serving, or they will crumble.
 Trust me on this!
 Wait at least 15-20 minutes after they come out of the oven to try and move or eat them.

 - You can sub in two flax eggs (or your favorite egg replacer) for the psyllium and non-dairy milk, or two regular eggs.

 - For more chocolatey goodness, toss in a quarter cup of sugar free chocolate chips.
 My current favorite sugar-free chocolate chips are these ones.

 - I like my cookies on the no-overpoweringly-sweet side, but feel free to increase the sweetener to a half cup, if you are not in this camp!

-- Preheat your oven to 350 and line a baking sheet with parchment paper or a silicone mat.
+- Preheat your oven to 350°F (180°C) and line a baking sheet with parchment paper .

-- Stir in vanilla, Swerve and baking powder and mix until thoroughly combined.
+- Stir in remaining ingredients and mix until thoroughly combined.

 - Let cool for at least 15-20 minutes before trying to move or they will crumble!